Mbodin/murder-generator/README.md

 These elements range from very simple ones (for instance by just stating that a given player is female) to relatively complex ones (like stating that a player is a double agent, or that a player is responsible for a contract between several other players).
 Each of these elements yields some specific relations, and the generator tries to even them out along players according to the player’s preferences.

-The generator is available online at [this adress](https://mbodin.github.io/murder-generator/).
+The generator is available online at [this address](https://mbodin.github.io/murder-generator/).

 # Installation

 You do not need to compile the program to use it, as it is already available [online](https://mbodin.github.io/murder-generator/).
 Compiling the program yourself however provides an additional native version of the program, which is sensibly faster (but not as pretty as the online interface).

-To compile the program, you will need to install npm and esy.
+To compile the program, you will need to install `npm` and `esy`.
 On Debian, this would look like that:
 ```bash
 sudo apt install npm